Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Paying off your home has fantastic psychological as well as financial benefits to it.
 It’s incredible to know that my house is mine and nobody can take it away for lack of a mortgage payment.

-Your home is the largest purchase you will probably ever make.
-Spending the majority of your life paying for it doesn’t sound like too much fun.
+Your house payment is the largest purchase you will probably ever make.
+Spending most of your life paying for it doesn’t sound like too much fun.

-Paying it off as soon as possible gives you the freedom to fulfill all the other dreams you might have.
+Paying it off as soon as possible gives you the financial independence to fulfill all the other dreams you might have.

-After all the debt is paid off, think of how much “extra” money you will have to throw at the mortgage.
+After all the debt is paid off, consider how much “extra” money you will have to throw at the mortgage.
 It will be paid off in no time!

-Many people will do baby steps 4, 5, and 6 at the same time.
-You can do whatever you feel is the right thing to do but pay off your mortgage.
+Many people will do baby steps 4, 5, and 6 simultaneously.
+You can do whatever you feel is the right thing to do, but pay off your mortgage.

 Baby Step 7: Build Wealth and Give